silviu-toderita/TAG_Machine/README.md

 # TAG (Text And Graphics) Machine
 ![Animated GIF of TAG Machine](https://github.com/silviu-toderita/TAG_Machine/blob/master/docs/Animated.gif?raw=true)

 A table-top device that can receive text (SMS) and picture (MMS) messages at its own phone number.
 Built around an ESP8266 (NodeMCU 1.0 or equivalent) microcontroller.
 Written in C++ using the Arduino framework.
-Under active development as of Jan 2021.
+Software development has completed as of Jan 2021, while a case design is currently on order and being tested (ETA Feb 2021).

 ## Features